Lowry War: King murder trial and escape from Lumberton and Wilmington jails

-On April 1, 1870 Applewhite and Steve Lowry were tried for the murder of King.
+On April 1, 1870, Applewhite and Steve Lowry were tried for the murder of King.
 Due to tensions in Lumberton, proceedings were conducted in Whiteville.
-Statements made by Dial were used as evidence against them, though when testifying in court he said been coerced into confessing.
+Statements made by Dial were used as evidence against them, though when testifying in court he said he had been coerced into confessing.
 Regardless, Applewhite and Lowry were found guilty and sentenced to be hanged.
 In the meantime, some of the gang members detained in Lumberton escaped from the jail there after a woman, probably Rhoda Strong, smuggled them an auger.
 Ewin was among those who broke out, and thereafter he disappeared.
 Those who remained in the possession of the authorities were transferred to the more secure brick jail in Wilmington, where Calvin and Henderson Oxendine were already being held.
 The gang members were held together in a maximum security cell, but managed to escape early on the morning of June 13.